 All these factors add up to indicate the difficulty of ensuring optimal nutrient status without foundational supplements.
 Because the need for nutrients is greater than ever for most people, the need for nutritional supplementation is also greater than ever.
 Nutritional supplements provide an effective (and cost-effective) means to ensure the high levels of nutrients required to build, sustain, and maintain optimal health.

-An important consideration (often overlooked because nutritional research typically examines only one or two nutrients at a time) is that hundreds of nutrients act and interact in our bodies simultaneously.
-Considering that the recommended (i.e., minimum) amount of a single nutrient rarely represents optimal intake, adverse effects can significantly increase when a broad range of nutrients is present only in suboptimal amounts (i.e., when there exists a deficiency of optimal amounts of nutrients).
+An important consideration is that hundreds of nutrients interact in our bodies simultaneously.
+Considering that the recommended (minimum) amount of a single nutrient rarely represents optimal intake, adverse effects can increase when a broad range of nutrients is present in suboptimal amounts.

 The function of the human body might be likened to an automobile factory.
-If a factory is designed to optimally produce 100 vehicles per day, then the factory must be supplied with at least minimum amounts all essential raw materials to make this happen.
-In this case, incorrect amounts of raw materials, for example, 40 tires, 91 transmissions, 67 drive trains, 13 exhaust pipes, etc. would never allow optimal automobile production.
-It becomes evident that important relationships among parts must be honored for the entire system to function properly.
+If a factory is designed to produce 100 vehicles per day, then the factory must be supplied with at least minimum amounts all essential raw materials to make this happen.
+In this case, incorrect amounts of raw materials, for example, 40 tires, 91 transmissions, 67 drive trains, 13 exhaust pipes, etc. would never allow optimal production.
+Important relationships among parts must be honored for the entire system to function properly.

-Like an automobile factory, the human body needs proper amounts of critical “raw materials” (i.e., basic nutrients) to perform optimally.
-However, the need to obtain appropriate “materials” in correct amounts is arguably more relevant for the extremely complex human body.
-In this regard, scientific studies on nutrients perform a disservice when they fail to consider complex interactions among nutrients in the body required to support optimal function.
+Like an automobile factory, the human body needs proper amounts of critical “raw materials” to perform at peak levels.
+However, the need to obtain appropriate “materials” in correct amounts is arguably far more relevant for the extremely complex human body.
+In this regard, scientific studies on nutrients perform a disservice when they fail to consider complex interactions among nutrients in the body.
 Minimum levels of nutrients can only lead to minimum health.
-Following the analogy of an auto factory, the body cannot create optimal health from insufficient raw materials (nutrients).
+Following the analogy of an auto factory, the body cannot create optimal health from insufficient raw materials.